pubnub/c-sharp/unity/3.4/README.md

 ### View this First!
 We've made a [screencast](https://vimeo.com/69591819) that will walk you through the general setup.
 Check it out!

+### Important Change from previous version
+1. Error Callback parameter is being introducted in all operation/non-operation methods of C# Core Pubnub.cs file.
+If you have previous version, your application might break due to signature difference.
+Please consider handling Error Callback

 #### Prerequisites
 1. Install Free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
 2. In case of unity we need to use JSONFX as the serialization library.
 To use JSONFX we have defined a pre-compiler variable USE_JSONFX.
 The other serialization libraries used in the pubnub.cs class are the default serialization from inbuilt .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used) and Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined).
 Both of these libraries won't work with UNITY.
 So you need to retain the pre-compiler variable USE_JSONFX is "defined" at the top of the pubnub.cs class (default behavior).